Onions

 Bunching Onions – Transplant Starter Plants:

 Depending on type, onions may be grown from seed, sets, transplants, or division.
-Bulb onions must be planted in fall in Florida.
-Green/bunching onions may be grown fall through spring.
+Bulb onions are typically planted in fall in Florida.
+Green/bunching onions can be grown fall through spring.
 Plant close and harvest (thin) as needed.
-Insert sets upright for straight stems, and divide and reset multiplier types every year.
+Insert sets upright for straight stems.
+Divide and reset multiplier types yearly for best performance.

 Soil, Sun, Water, Spacing, and Additional Tips